-

 Special Olympics Special Smiles is an oral health initiative designed to improve access to dental care for people with special needs and to raise the public’s and the dental community’s awareness of the oral health problems faced by many of those with special needs.
 This initiative works with Special Olympics, an international program of year-round sports training and athletic competition for children and adults with mental retardation.

-• University of the Pacific School of Dentistry, Pacific Center for Special Care This external link provides additional information that is consistent with the intended purpose of the NIDCR site.
+- University of the Pacific School of Dentistry, Pacific Center for Special Care

 The Pacific Center for Special Care at the University of the Pacific focuses on expanding access to care for people with special needs, developing and disseminating guidelines for promoting oral health in this population, and evaluating and improving oral health access and delivery systems at the local and regional level.